tpoisot/ms_connectance_complexity/reply.md

 degrees of freedom.
 For highly assymetrical networks in which the number of rows and columns differ considerably, the number of combinatorials and overall degree distribution is expected to be substantially lower.

+> This is true, although we made preliminary simulations showing that these results hold *qualitatively* for bipartite networks.
+These come with added features that reduce maximal tractability (*i.e.* the expression of the solutions change depending on whether the number of species at each level is odd or even).
+We added a mention of this in the first paragraph of *"Statistical argument"*.

 p.
 4. Sentence starting with “If one node is removed from network...”: Is the equation correct?
 The term in the denominator (n – (n – 1)!) can be negative,